omnilaboratory/obd/docs/README.md

 ## Technology Guide
 [OmniBOLT Technology Guide Part I](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/docs/OmniBOLT-Technology-guide-part-I-2020-05-01_en.pdf) offers quick understanding of the rationale, concepts, architecture of OmniBOLT.

-## Implementation and API for client applications
+## Implementation and SDK for client applications

 Implementation of OmniBOLT specification can be found in this repository [OmniBOLT Daemon](https://github.com/omnilaboratory/obd), as well as the API online documentation can be found [here](https://api.omnilab.online).

-[Javascript API:](https://github.com/omnilaboratory/DebuggingTool/blob/master/js/obdapi.js).
+[Javascript SDK:](https://github.com/omnilaboratory/DebuggingTool/tree/master/sdk).
 The JS SDK implments a complete set of APIs for HD wallets (required by [OmniBOLT #07:](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-07-Hierarchical-Deterministic-(HD)-wallet.md)) and client applications.
 It manages pub/priv keys genertion and helps developers automatically fill in the arguments which is hardly to be manually finished.

 GUI debugging tool: [here](https://github.com/omnilaboratory/DebuggingTool).